teambit/docs/docs/compiling/customize-compiler.md

 The Compiler is an [Environment Service](/environments/environment-services) that enables environments to integrate a specific compiler into various Bit features, processes and events.

 For example, the React environment (`@teambit.react/react`) uses the Compiler Environment Service to configure the [TypeScript extension component](/compiling/typescript) as its compiler.
-The TypeScript compiler will be used (for components using this environment) when running the `bbit compile` command, when Bit's development server re-compiles modified components, and when running the build process (just to name a few examples).
+The TypeScript compiler will be used (for components using this environment) when running the `bit compile` command, when Bit's development server re-compiles modified components, and when running the build process (just to name a few examples).

 To customize your environment's compiler, first [create an environment extension](/environments/build-environment).
 This will be a new Bit component the uses an existing environment to extend and customize it to your own needs.